Fast Food and the Deceptions that Follow It

 Fast Food hamburger on a bub

 Tasty?
 Yes.
 Health?
 Not really.
-Photo by Miguel Andrade on Unsplash
+Photo Unsplash

 In our previous article, we discussed the link between processed foods and cancer.
 In this article, we will concentrate on the fast food industry and how some of these businesses use deceptive techniques to lure the consumers in.